ZackDaQuack/DuckBotv3/README.md

 *This is the third time I had to rewrite it due to crappy code lol.*

+# 🤖 Update 3.1: The Ai Update
+Lots of new stuff was added and fixed!
+Here are some of the most important changes:

+- **Quack AI Overhaul**
+    - Migrated to Google's **JSON Structured Output** (I came up with this idea first lol)
+    - Added more error handling
+    - Reworked some stuff to make it more readable
+    - **Quack can now:**
+      - get message content from replys
+      - generate ai images
+      - delete user messages
+      - time users out

+- **New Commands**
+    - **/shutdown** Shutdown the bot for emergencys
+    - **/annoy** Perfect for annoying people
+    - **/execute** Executes Python code on the server with access to local varriables such as ctx, message.
+Only the bot owner can run this. **WARNING: This will execute ANYTHING!
+I'm not responsible if you delete system32 💀**

+- **Bug Fixes**
+  - main.py as rewritten
+  - more error handling
+  - other small things

 # ✨ Features

 Well, what does it do?
 It has: